pingcap/talent-plan/rust/plan.md

 Each project builds on experience from the previous project.
 It is reasonable to start each project by copy-pasting the previous.

-A suggested workflow:

-- Skim the project for the next section to get an idea of what you need to learn.
-- Follow each project according to their own instructions, writing Rust programs that pass the projects' accompanying tests.

 As you work through the course content, _please_ be on the lookout for things you would improve about the course, and either [submit issues][si] explaining, or [submit pull requests][spr] with improvements. _Each accepted pull request